 Tip 13: Teaching time

-I realize that teaching your kids when you are sick is the last thing you want to think about, but teaching your children how to treat someone who is sick can help teach them empathy.
+I realize that teaching your kids when you are a sick mom is the last thing you want to think about.
+But teaching your children how to treat someone who is sick can teach them how to be empathetic and compassionate.

 Explain to them that mommy is sick and she needs their help and love today to get through it.
 Then when your kids are sick they will know that you are showing them the same love.